 Here’s the story.

-In an interview about the scene with Liev Schreiber who made his directorial debut with Everything is Illuminated, he said, “So I had this idea about putting her house in the middle of a sunflower field.
+In an interview about the scene with Liev Schreiber, who made his directorial debut with Everything is Illuminated, he said, “So I had this idea about putting her house in the middle of a sunflower field.
 It’s a great idea, but how do you do it?
-We looked around and we met with sunflower farmers and we learned that sunflowers basically only last about a week and a half.
-One thing that Matty Libatique, the cinematographer, suggested, Am I wrong that sunflowers follow the trajectory of the sun?
+We looked around, met with sunflower farmers, and learned that sunflowers basically only last about a week and a half.
+One thing that Matty Libatique, the cinematographer, suggested, Am I wrong that sunflowers follow the trajectory of the sun.
 And we were all like, Oh yeah, hmm, sunflowers follow the trajectory of the sun.
-Which actually makes a huge difference when youre thinking about are they going to face camera or not.”
+Which actually makes a huge difference when you’re thinking about are going to face the camera or not.”

 Growing Our Own.

-Schreiber continues, “We couldn’t find a farmer that had a huge field that was willing to let us carve a huge swath out and build a house that was big enough.
+Schreiber continues, “We couldn’t find a farmer with a huge field that was willing to let us carve a huge swath out and build a big enough house.
 [Production designer] Mark Geraghty and [producer] Tom Karnowski came up with the idea, Why don’t we grow our own?
 As if it was that simple and all of us film types with our green thumbs were going to grow sunflowers.
-We rented this colossal field, huge field, and Matty went out into the field and took a compass and followed the trajectory of the sun.
-He used an almanac and he found the week we would probably be shooting that sequence.
-And I said, Well, s**t, okay, were not going to do it in a sunflower field.
+We rented this colossal field, a huge field, and Matty went out into the field, took a compass, and followed the sun’s trajectory.
+He used an almanac and found the week we would probably be shooting that sequence.
+And I said, Well, s**t, okay, we’re not going to do it in a sunflower field.
 I can see that.
 I have to think.
-I’ll go along with this because its a really nice idea and everyone seems to be really invested in it, but in my head I’m planning that were actually going to Lista’s house in a hayfield.
+I’ll go along with this because it’s a really nice idea, and everyone seems to be really invested in it, but in my head, I’m planning that we’re actually going to Lista’s house in a hayfield.
 That’s what we’ll do.
-So we shoot for about a month and a half and I forget about the sunflowers and one morning they drive me to the set to take a look at the field and they were all smug and smirking because they know what theyve got.
+So we shoot for about a month and a half, and I forget about the sunflowers, and one morning, they drive me to the set to take a look at the field and they were all smug and smirking because they know what they’ve got.
 I’m convinced that, Okay, s**t, I’ve got to be ready to replan this.”

 Sublime.

-Schreiber continues, “We drive up and it was just exquisite.
-They had planned it to a day.
+Schreiber continues, “We drive up, and it was just exquisite.
+They had planned it for a day.
 The next morning the sunflowers sagged and were brown.
 We put the Pegasus up at the base of the road for Eugene to walk up the road.
-We did that for 3 or 4 hours and it probably won’t mean as much to you but how miraculous it was to me sitting there.
-Here’s the crane and here are the sunflowers, from the morning that we were shooting that scene, for the entire three hours, the sunflowers started facing this way in the morning.
-We started shooting at about nine, they hit here and for three hours they were just like this [straight up].
+We did that for 3 or 4 hours, and it probably won’t mean as much to you, but how miraculous it was to me sitting there.
+Here’s the crane, and here are the sunflowers; from the morning that we were shooting that scene, for the entire three hours, the sunflowers started facing this way in the morning.
+We started shooting at about nine, they hit here, and for three hours, they were just like this [straight up].
 It was sublime.”

 Sunflower photographs by Czech photographer Páv Lučištník.